LuckeyDuckey/Square-Game-Halloween/README.md

 # Square-Game-Halloween
-A small Halloween themed game made using pygame
+A small Halloween themed game made using pygame.